 Caution advised at these rivers in Waitaha/Canterbury

-Potentially toxic algae (cyanobacteria) are known to grow in these rivers and may pose a risk to dogs - please be cautious and ensure you check the area for potentially toxic cyanobacteria when visiting: Ōtākaro/Avon River, Rakahuri / Ashley River, Waikirikiri / Selwyn River, Opihi River, Otaio River, Pareora River, Temuka River, Waiau River.
+Toxic algae (cyanobacteria) are known to grow in these rivers and may pose a risk to humans and dogs - please be cautious and ensure you check the area for toxic cyanobacteria when visiting: Ōtākaro/Avon River, Rakahuri / Ashley River, Waikirikiri / Selwyn River, Opihi River, Otaio River, Pareora River, Temuka River, Waiau River.
 Waipara River, Waihao River, Waihi River, Waimakariri River, Leader River and Waitohi River.

 Monitored swimming spots along these rivers may not have an active public health warning.
-This is because the amount of potentially toxic algae is below the threshold for a public health warning - view current health warnings.
+This is because the amount of toxic algae could be below the threshold for a public health warning - view current health warnings.

-We monitor water quality at some of the region’s recreational swim sites between November and March.
-However, we cannot monitor all sites and water quality results on Land Air Water Aotearoa (LAWA) and health warnings are based on the risk to human health, not animals.
+We monitor water quality at many of the region’s recreational swim sites between November and March.
+However, we cannot monitor all sites.
+Water quality results on Land Air Water Aotearoa (LAWA) and health warnings are based on the risk to human health, not animals.

 Find out more